kawamataryo/sky-follower-bridge/docs/troubleshooting.md

 ### Invalid Page

 **Error Message:**
-"Error: Invalid page. please open the 𝕏 following or blocking or list page."
+<span class="error-message">Error: Invalid page. please open the 𝕏 following or blocking or list page.</span>

 **Solution:**
 Only use the extension on these X (Twitter) pages: